jobyh/tutorials/php/lesson2/tutorial.md

 values which can be accessed by a numeric _index_.
 Lastly we learned that Arrays can also be used as a _map_ where custom _keys_ are used to access _values_.

-Next up we'll be looking at using all we've learned so far with logic and loops to write a simple program.